 The tariff concessions which have been extended to Pakistan by China appear to be liberal in first instance.
 However, for all top exports, including those in which Pakistan has a comparative advantage, China has awarded equal or even higher concessions to the Association of Southeast Asian Nations (ASEAN) Countries.
 For instance tariff reductions under the category of 100 % concession were reduced to 10 % in 2011 by China for Pakistan.
 These products account for 35 % of the total products on which concessions have been offered by China under FTA.
-While Tariff rates were reduced to 0 % on the similar products for ASEAN by China.29 Margin of preference of Pakistan eroded due to China's FTA with other countries, especially with ASEAN member countries.30 The volume of Pakistani exports to China subsequent to FTA has increased; it is significant to mention here that increase has also been recorded in exports of those products which have been placed outside the scope of FTA.
+Tariff rates were reduced to 0 % on the similar products for ASEAN by China.29

+The volume of Pakistani exports to China subsequent to FTA has increased; it is significant to mention here that increase has also been recorded in exports of those products which have been placed outside the scope of FTA.
 Although demand for those products in China is huge but Pakistan is contributing less than 1 % in the supply of those products to china.